 - The individual's ability to repay the interest-free loan

 Single parents who wish to participate should expect to be very involved in the home-building process.
-That means getting out your hammer and tool belt and getting down to business!
-But don't let that scare you.
-Habitat for Humanity also provides training, and the opportunity to work on a home being built just for you will only make the investment more meaningful.
+That means getting out your hammer and tool belt and getting down to business, but don't let that scare you: Habitat for Humanity also provides training.
+The opportunity to work on a home that is being built just for you will only make the investment more meaningful.

 Buy a Home With an Individual Development Account (IDA)